MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-14-intro-to-probability.md

 We shall first start by introducing some concepts:

 * An *outcome* is any result from a single run of your experiment.
 In a coin flip, the outcome could be either 'coin landing heads' or 'coin landing tails'.
-In our notation, we may wish to denote the outcome by a letter (e.g., $A$ or $B$).
+In our notation, we may wish to denote an outcome by a letter (e.g., $H$ for heads or $T$ for tails) or a number (e.g., $1$ for 'dice landed on one' or $6$ for 'dice landed on six').
 This is for brevity and to save us writing out what the event is - I would much rather write $A$ than provide a long description of the event each time I wish to refer to it.
 * An *event* is a collection of one or more outcomes.
+For instance, I may wish to find out the probability of heads landing twice.
+This could be described as the event comprised of the outcome 'coin landing heads' once and the outcome 'coin landing heads' again.
+Just like I did with the event, I can denote the event by a letter (e.g., $S$) and I can show using notation that $S$ is the event that I get two heads by writing $$S = \left\{H, H\right\}$$.
+The curly brackets mean a set in mathematics.
+Without going into too much detail, you can think of these curly brackets as representing a collection of outcomes, with the letters inside the curly brackets representing individual outcomes.

+Now, if I wanted to write 'the probability of outcome $H$ occuring is 0.5' I would write this with a $$\mathbb{P}$$ for probability, as in:

+$$\mathbb{P}(H) = 0.5$$

+This is a much more concise way of writing our probability statements.
+We shall now reframe Example 1 using this notation:

+> ### Example 1 (again, but fancier):
+> dhusiahf